 Bench by the Road

-Oberlin became a site of the Bench by the Road project, an initiative by novelist Toni Morrison to pay tribute to the memory of enslaved people who sought refuge in select cities along what was called the Underground Railroad.
+Oberlin became a site of the Bench by the Road project, an initiative by novelist Toni Morrison, a Lorain, Ohio, native, to pay tribute to the memory of enslaved people who sought refuge in select cities along what was called the Underground Railroad.
 Oberlin is part of that historic and secretive path to freedom.

 The bench is in a landscaped area on the corner of North Main and Lorain Streets.